bravo1goingdark/DSA/Subarray/README.md

 <B>2.
 Process Initial Window:</B> Perform the required calculations, checks, or operations on the initial window to establish a baseline or initialize any necessary data structures.

-Slide the Window: Move the window by incrementing or decrementing its boundaries to the next position.
+<B>3.
+Slide the Window:</B> Move the window by incrementing or decrementing its boundaries to the next position.
 This step usually involves removing the leftmost element from the window and adding the rightmost element.

-Update State: Update any relevant information, data structures, or counters after sliding the window.
+<B>4.
+Update State:</B> Update any relevant information, data structures, or counters after sliding the window.
 This step is important to reflect the changes resulting from moving the window.

-Check Conditions or Perform Calculations: Examine the current window's contents and evaluate any conditions or perform calculations necessary to solve the problem.
+<B>5.
+Check Conditions or Perform Calculations:</B> Examine the current window's contents and evaluate any conditions or perform calculations necessary to solve the problem.
 This could involve checking for a specific pattern, finding a maximum or minimum value, calculating a sum or average, or any other relevant computation.

-Repeat Steps 3 to 5: Continue sliding the window and updating the state until the window reaches the end of the array or satisfies the desired termination condition.
+<B>Repeat Steps 3 to 5:</B> Continue sliding the window and updating the state until the window reaches the end of the array or satisfies the desired termination condition.

 </P>